h2tc-roboticsx/H2TC/README.md

 ## Dependencies
 <!-- <details> -->
 <!-- <summary>Details</summary> -->
-To run the tools, some dependencies have to be installed.
+To run the tools, some dependencies have to be installed first.

  ### System environment